-The third need in attitude is being at peace with one self and others (Gal.5:22).
+The third need in attitude is being at peace with one self and others (Galatians 5:22).
 I would like to call it, “the ability to ease tensions.”
 Jesus encouraged His disciples thus, “Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
-Do not let your hearts be troubled and do not be afraid” (Jn.14:27).
+Do not let your hearts be troubled and do not be afraid” (John 14:27).
 On Christmas 1924, Thomas Hardy penned these words: “Peace upon earth was said; we sing it and pay a million priests to bring it.
 After two thousand years of mass, we have got as far as poison gas” (Wa.
 2376).
 Since then, scientists have added the “H Bomb” and some “Nukes.”
 Neither scientific progress nor religion has brought us peace.
 Rather, they have turned us into nervous bundles of fear.

-We live in a nervous world, surrounded by nervous people and we ourselves are very nervous.
+It is not some commodity one could purchase and install it when needed.
+We live in a nervous world, surrounded by nervous people, and we ourselves are very nervous.
 How do we begin by easing our tension?
-We must begin to look into our conscience and see what is nagging at it (Ro.2:15).
-Peace cannot enter into a heart that is defiled and unforgiving (Gal.5:19-21; Mt.6:14-15; 15:19).
+We must begin to look into our conscience and see what is nagging at it (Romans 2:15).
+Peace cannot enter into a heart that is defiled and unforgiving (Galatians 5:19-21; Matthew 6:14-15; 15:19).
 If our heart is preoccupied with satisfying our own physical pleasure and justification of our ego, we shall never be at peace with ourselves or with any one else.
 Surgery and treatment must begin with our own desires.
-Some times amputation is required before there is restrained on our part for forgiveness and reconciliation to take place (Mt.6:21-48).
+Some times amputation is required before there is restrained on our part for forgiveness and reconciliation to take place (Matthew 6:21-48).
 Prevention is the best medicine.
 If we do not attend to our ill-advised actions or mistakes, they will escalate into uncontrollable problems.
 We must nip the bud in the head before it opens up.
 We must not let weeds take over our heart and expect peace to flourish.

 In Alberta Canada there is a city called Witaskawin.
 It means “The Hills of Peace.”
 The following story has been passed on.
 Christian missionaries had come to the province and made contact with the Cree and Blackfeet Indians.
 The Cree prince Maskepetoon was violently opposed to the missionaries and at war with the Blackfeet.
 The persistence and patience of the missionaries did win the Cree prince over to Christianity.
 In a violent confrontation with the Blackfeet Maskepetoon’s father was killed.
 The young Cree prince settled his best horse and rode into the Blackfeet camp and demanded to face his father’s murderer.
 When the killer appeared, Maskepetoon declared, “You have killed my father.
 Now you must be my father.
 You shall ride my best horse and wear my best clothes.”
 The guilty one exclaimed, “My son, you have killed me (Wa.
 981)!”
-Peace is always within our reach; but if it is not in our heart then it will not flourish.
+Peace is always within our reach, but if it is not in our heart then it will not flourish.
 Without it, our attitude will not improve.